madsstoumann/elements/docs/layout/technical.md

 - toggleLayout `[data-toggle-layout]`

 ---
-The *Layout Block* has more than 30 configuration-options, divided into six areas / tabs:
+The Settings-properties of the *Layout Block* should be divided into six areas / tabs:

 1. Section
 2. Layout